kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

   imagePullSecret: "secret-ghcr-docker"
 ```

+## Consuming the Secret in Helm charts

-When deployed from the `kubewarden-defaults` Helm chart you can configure the
+When deployed from the `kubewarden-defaults` Helm chart, you can set the
-`policyServer.imagePullSecret` field in the values file with the secret name.
+`policyServer.imagePullSecret` value with the Secret name.
 Thus,
-the policy server created will be able to download policies from your private
+the created default policy server will be able to download policies from your
-registry as well:
+private registry as well:

 ```yaml
 # values file example